anki-code/xonsh-cheatsheet/README.md

 which xpip
 # /Users/username/miniconda3/bin/pip  # pip from `base` environment from where xonsh ran

-# Run xonsh that installed in `py310` environment from xonsh runned in `base` environment
+# Run xonsh that installed in `py310` environment from xonsh run in `base` environment
 xonsh
 conda activate py310
 # Now xonsh session is in `py310` environment and the current environment is also `py310`